The Shocking Truth About Passive Income No One Tells You

 1. Business Crowdlending (P2B – Person-to-Business)

-Cons: Risk is tied to business performance.
+• Cons: Risk tied to business performance.
 Vulnerable to economic cycles.

 2. Consumer Crowdlending (P2P – Person-to-Person)

-Cons: Risk depends on the borrower’s personal circumstances (job loss, etc.).
+• Cons: Risk depends on the borrower's personal circumstances.

 3. Real Estate Crowdlending

-Cons: Lower liquidity (longer loan terms).
-Risk of project delays or falling property values.
+• Cons: Lower liquidity, risk of project delays or falling property values.

 4. Green and Sustainable Crowdlending

-Pros: Aligns your investments with your values.
-Often attracts high-quality projects.
+• Pros: Aligns your investments with your values.
+Often high-quality projects.

-Cons: carries standard crowdlending risks plus sector-specific risks (policy changes).
+• Cons: Carries standard crowdlending risks plus sector-specific risks.

 Why Investors Are Flocking to Crowdlending